benji-cannot-code/fast-vc-chromium-benchmark-run-4/components/password_manager/README.md

 * [`PasswordManager`] (1 per tab)

-  Embedder agnostic password manager, manages the life-cycle of password forms (represented as [`PasswordFormManager`] instances).
+  Embedder-agnostic password manager, manages the life-cycle of password forms (represented as [`PasswordFormManager`] instances).
 It is informed about newly observed forms from the renderers and initiates the filling on page load and (together with [`PasswordFormManager`]) save/update prompts on form